 An autonomous database with a built-in data collection infrastructure, Oracle Database utilizes a licensed feature called the Automatic Workload Repository (AWR).
-Given the widespread use of Oracle databases and their importance in supporting business operations, it's essential to use a dedicated Oracle database performance monitoring tool to monitor the performance of these databases to reduce business downtimes.
+Given the widespread use of Oracle databases and their importance in supporting business operations, it's essential to use a dedicated tool for Oracle monitoring to monitor the performance of these databases and reduce business downtimes.

-Organizations should employ an Oracle monitor that enables them to:
+Organizations should employ an Oracle monitoring software that enables them to:

 Given its complexity, Oracle database monitoring is often both challenging and time-consuming, and important parameters can easily slip through the cracks.
 With an effective Oracle monitoring software, it's easy to track the performance of various facets of Oracle database, especially metrics related to tablespaces, sessions, SGAs, datafiles, and disk I/O.

 Applications Manager's Oracle performance monitoring capability tracks the usage and growth of your Oracle tablespace and helps you ensure proper provisioning of tables.
 Utilize Applications Manager Oracle monitoring tool to monitor the performance and status of tablespaces by keeping an eye on important metrics like allocated bytes, allocated blocks, percent of used and free bytes, free blocks, read/write data, datafiles' details and more.

 Learn more about monitoring tablespaces.

 By monitoring Oracle sessions, you gain valuable information about the server load, and using Oracle monitoring tools like Applications Manager's Oracle monitoring solution makes it easy to optimize your database.
 You'll receive details regarding sessions, session users, session summary, and session wait.